keunlee/k8s-operators-over-ez/docs/02/02-a-golang-operator-over-easy.md

 **(1)** Update the Test Suite

+> :warning:<ins>Do This</ins>

 When we generated our custom resource definition and controller, we also generated a stub for a test suite.

-<ins>Do This</ins>

 A completed example of the test suite can be found here: https://bit.ly/2Qi9ZRQ